 Like most restaurant closings we’ve heard about this year, it ends up coming down to the cost of rent, and employing 150 people is no easy task.
 Milite explained: “The rents are very high and now the minimum wage is going up and we have a huge number of employees.”

 Aside from its iconic teal blue exterior and large red neon sign, the restaurant was also known for being a place that celebs and models frequented.
-However, while the Coffee Shop is closing on October 11, it is reported that their other restaurant, Flats Fix, will stay open for the foreseeable future.
+However, while the Coffee Shop is closing, it is reported that their other restaurant, Flats Fix, will stay open for the foreseeable future.